 One great way to get by without buying new clothes is by creating a capsule wardrobe.
 Limiting your wardrobe for 3 months at a time can really encourage you to get creative and still make you feel like you get new clothes every 3 months.

-If you only have 10 shirts to wear in a 3 month period and you find yourself wanting to wear 5 of those shirts more than the others, you start to really see your own personal style.
+If you only have 10 shirts to wear in a 3 month period and you find yourself wanting to wear 5 of those shirts more than the others, you can really start to gain perspective on your own personal style.
 This also makes it easier to let go of those shirts you were hanging onto when you begin to see that they don’t really serve a purpose.

-There is no better way to find your own style and save money than by swapping clothes with other friends who wear the same size as you.
+There is no better way to find your own style and save money than by swapping clothes with friends who wear the same size as you.
 Chances are, they are getting just as bored with their clothing as you are.

-In the end, you end up paying about 25% more than you would have if you would have just paid cash in the first place.
+In the end, you end up paying more than you would have if you would have just paid cash in the first place.
 Plus, if you were paying in cash, you may have thought longer about your purchase.
-Maybe you would have put items back, and

 Quitting credit cards and drastically reducing my shopping allowed me to put more money toward our debt and helped us pay off our debt in 3 years.